magicmarc/marks-reverie/src/content/posts/a-tale-of-two-cities.md

 But why that city?
 Why not Perth, or Adelaide, or some distant corner of the map where comparisons lose their meaning?

-Because, I’ve come to realise, when I’m in Melbourne I’m allowed to express myself; in Sydney, I’m expected to perform.
+Because, I’ve come to realise, when I’m in Melbourne I’m allowed to *express myself*; in Sydney, I’m expected to *perform*.

 When I asked my Sydney friends what they thought of Melbourne, their answers came with the precision of a well-rehearsed play.